HannaKalantar/Elk-Stack-Project/README.md

 `cd /etc/ansible` once you have moved into the directory `/etc/` and moved into ansible you will want to run a `ls` to confirm your files are there.

 Now that you have done all previous steps, you will be able to adjust the playbook files here.
-This will allow you to overwrite your playbooks, update your config files into include new webservers, or even new elk servers.
+This will allow you to overwrite your playbooks, update your config files to include new webservers, or even new elk servers.

 The first file we should look at is the hosts file.
-In here you will want to remove the # next to [webservers] and underneath a couple of lines that are already added there you will want to add the IP addresses that you want for your webservers for example mine being 10.0.0.6.
-Once you have added that you will want to hit tab and add the following line next to it. `ansible_python_interpreter=/usr/bin/python3` this will allow for your python-pip3 that you installed in your playbooks to work with out an issue.
+In here you will want to remove the # next to [webservers] and underneath a couple of lines that are already added.
+Then you will want to add the IP addresses that you want for your webservers.
+For example, mine is 10.0.0.6.
+Once you have added that, you will want to hit tab and add the following line next to it: `ansible_python_interpreter=/usr/bin/python3`.
+Rhis will allow your python-pip3 that you installed in your playbooks to work with out any issues.

-After we are done with the our changes to the hosts file we are going to save and exit and go into our configure file for ansible.
+After we are done with our changes to the hosts file we are going to save, exit and go into our configure file for ansible.

 Once we are in the ansbile.cfg file, we are going to page down to the remote_user section of this file and change the remote_user= sysadmin to the username that you used to set up your VM.
 This will also be commented.
 You will want to uncomment the line after changing the username to your username.

-Now that we have set up both of our hosts and configure files we are now going to create a play book.
+Now that we have set up both of our hosts and configure files we are now going to create a playbook.

-Start your container (if it already is not started) and make sure on your command like is comming directly from your root.
+Start your container (if it already is not started) and make sure on your command is comming directly from root.
 For example, check your screen to see if you see something like root@5e4b8f36e048:~#.

 When you are in here you are more than welcome to create a playboook, for this exercise we are creating a DVWA (Damn Vulnerable Website App) so this playbook will be for that.